schadenfred/proscrypt-koans/README.md

 `$ cd`

 This puts you into your home folder on most machines.
-Now let's create a new directory to work in called 'work':
+Now let's make a new directory to work in called, not coincidentally, 'work':

 `$ mkdir work`

-To confirm the above command created a directory in your home folder, let's ask for a list of directories and files by typing 'ls':
+To confirm the above command made a directory in your home folder, let's ask for a list of directories and files by typing 'ls':

 `$ ls`

-Now let's 'change' into the work 'directory':
+Let's 'change' into the work 'directory' we just made:

 `$ cd work`

-Now from inside this directory, create a new directory called 'training,' and change into it.
+From inside this directory, let's make a new directory called 'training,' and change into it.

-When you can do this command without the terminal barfing, you're ready to move on:
+When you can do this command without the terminal barfing:

 `$ cd ~/work/training`

+...you're ready to move on:

 [Reflect](http://mally.stanford.edu/~sr/computing/basic-unix.html).